 So, I realized, yes, Dr. Bentall did have a gift.
 He had the gift of knowing it takes a lot of hard work to make it look easy.
 That was my takeaway that day and now I see it applies in so many places.

 Here’s my premise for this article: Your satisfaction as a board director, whether on a not-for-profit or for-profit board, is directly correlated to the quality of your preparation before you arrive at your board meeting.

-Knowing you have done the work ahead of time to review the material, organize your thoughts, consider your questions and be ready to kickstart the discussion goes a long way to being more than prepared for the meeting.
+Knowing you have done the work ahead of time to preview the material, read it in detail, establish some questions and pick your priorities goes a long way to being more than prepared for the meeting.
 It’s about knowing you are ready for the meeting.
 Ready to participate fully.